+The Scheme is a UK UCITS established in the UK and will be marketed to the public in the UK.
+It is not intended that the Scheme will be marketed outside the UK.
 The Scheme is marketable to all retail investors.
-It is an authorised unit trust scheme and UK UCITS for the purposes of the COLL Sourcebook.
+It is an authorised unit trust scheme and UK UCITS for the purposes of COLL.